The tiniest metro card machine for New York Design Week

 We 3D printed the chassis (thank you, Makelab) and used a combination of stickers and hand enameling to make it as accurately colored as possible:

+And because we are extra, we made it spit out little metrocard stickers.
 Rather than building the electronics from scratch, we hacked a small label machine to unspool our custom stickers.
 Of course we underestimated how much people love stickers and once it went on display they ran out pretty quick.
+The show was awesome!
+There was at least one Flaco, some manhole cover coasters, multiple rats, and pigeons galore.
+It was really cool to see the city through the eyes of some of its most creative residents.

 Also thanks for the share, Coolhunting.